PlaneWXHelp

 HRRR Coverage Is U.S. Only

 The HRRR model covers the contiguous United States only.
-For flights outside CONUS, the analysis falls back to GFS and ECMWF (two-model consensus).
-Confidence scoring adjusts accordingly.
+For flights outside CONUS, the analysis falls back to GFS and ECMWF.
+For European routes specifically, ICON EU and ICON D2 are added to provide high-resolution regional coverage — so European pilots benefit from up to four independent models rather than just two.

 Not a Substitute for Official Briefing